Shubham0315/Kubernetes/Deployments and ReplicaSets/README.md

 Kubernetes Deployment
 -
 - If we can deploy our applications on K8S as pod, why do we need deployments?
+- We make the pods, but real thing is to make those pods scalable for which we need deployment

 Containers vs Pods vs Deployments
 -
+- For increased traffic we need group of pods which we can create defining replica sets, stateful sets or deployments
 - We create containers using docker.
 To run the container, we provide specs using CLI.
 - Kubernetes brings enterprise model to this.
 Instead writing this on CLI, we can write everything in yml manifest which is running specs of our docker container (parameters required to run pod).
 Pod can be single or multi-container for interdependency of applications.
 Multi containers promote shared networking between pods.